bfauber71/MyParkingMgr/replit.md

-# ManageMyParking - Shared Hosting Edition
+# MyParkingManager - Shared Hosting Edition

 ## Overview

-ManageMyParking is a complete PHP and MySQL vehicle and property management system designed for shared hosting environments.
+MyParkingManager is a complete PHP and MySQL vehicle and property management system designed for shared hosting environments.
 Its primary purpose is to provide a robust, no-framework solution for managing vehicles, properties, users, and violations, specifically tailored for deployment via FTP without requiring command-line access, Composer, or Node.js.
 The project aims for broad compatibility with standard shared hosting setups, including cPanel and phpMyAdmin for database management.

 Key capabilities include:
 - **Granular permission matrix system** replacing legacy role-based access control